The History of Sharing Hope SC

 - Association of Organ Procurement Organizations Accredited (PDF certificate 129 KB)

-- Food & Drug Administration (FDA) Tissue Establishment Registration – Charleston (PDF certificate 16KB)
+- Food & Drug Administration (FDA) Tissue Establishment Registration – Charleston FDA 2020 Registration for CHS

-- Food & Drug Administration (FDA) Tissue Establishment Registration – Columbia (PDF certificate 16KB)
+- Food & Drug Administration (FDA) Tissue Establishment Registration – Columbia FDA 2020 certificate for CAE

 Become a Donor Today